-EnDev Project in Nepal is implemented by the Deutsche Gesellschaft für lnternationale Zusammenarbeit (GlZ) since 2009 to facilitate access to modern energy services through grid and off grid technologies.
-EnDev works together with Nepal Electricity Authority (NEA) with an objective to facilitate access of electricity to the rural population through national grid extension/densification under the framework of Community Rural Electrification (CRE) Programme of the Government of Nepal (GoN).
+EnDev Project in Nepal is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GlZ) since 2009 to facilitate access to modern energy services through the grid and off-grid technologies.
+EnDev works together with Nepal Electricity Authority (NEA) with an objective to facilitate access of electricity to the rural population through national grid extension/densification under the framework of the Community Rural Electrification (CRE) Programme of the Government of Nepal (GoN).

 Rationale of Grid Extension Component

-Out of the 26 million people living in Nepal, 75% benefit from access to electricity through any sources but percentage of people having access to electricity through national grid is only 67%; rest depend upon other sources like solar PV or micro hydro, etc. This is even less in rural areas, only 43% of population in rural areas have access to electricity.
-The remaining large numbers of people without access to gird electricity are left behind, due to reasons of distance to the grid, remoteness, lack of infrastructure, and limited generation capacity.
-Rural electrification became a priority and in order to expand the access of electricity services to the rural areas on a demand driven approach, the GoN then brought forward the Community Rural Electrification Programme (CREP) which is being executed since 2003.
-This has opened door for the community based-organizations to buy electricity in bulk from NEA and sell it within its area, utilizing the existing or newly constructed distribution networks.
-The regulation consents any type of Community Rural Electric Entity (CREE): company, cooperative, NGOs, Users Association to enter into agreement with Community Rural Electrification Department (CRED) of NEA, provided that it represented by the local communities.
+Out of the 28 million people living in Nepal, 88% benefit from access to electricity through any sources but the percentage of people having access to electricity through the national grid is only 78%; the rest 10% depend upon other sources like solar PV or micro-hydro, etc. This is the rate of electricity access is even less in rural areas as out of 753 local government units only 253 have an electrification rate of 65-90%.
+The remaining large numbers of people without access to grid electricity are left behind, due to reasons of distance to the grid, remoteness, lack of infrastructure, and limited generation capacity.
+Rural electrification became a priority and in order to expand the access of electricity services to the rural areas on a demand-driven approach, the GoN then brought forward the Community Rural Electrification Programme (CREP) which is being executed since 2003.
+This has opened the door for the community based-organizations to buy electricity in bulk from NEA and sell it within its area, utilizing the existing or newly constructed distribution networks.
+The regulation consents any type of Community Rural Electric Entity (CREE): company, cooperative, NGOs, Users Association to enter into an agreement with Community Rural Electrification Department (CRED) of NEA, provided that it represented by the local communities.
 Further, CREEs are required to contribute 10% (previously 20%) of the project cost to be connected to the grid and the remaining 90% (previously 80%) is provided by Government via NEA.
-After electrification, CREEs are responsible for the operation and management of the distribution network, collection of revenues from villagers and payment for bulk power purchased from NEA However, electrification was delayed in many CREEs as they were not able to come up with their share of investment and did not have access to finance for the purpose.
+After electrification, CREEs are responsible for the operation and management of the distribution network, collection of revenues from villagers, and payment for bulk power purchased from NEA.
+However, electrification was delayed in many CREEs as they were not able to come up with their share of investment and did not have access to finance for the purpose.

-Hence, a revolving fund was felt necessary to enable those communities who could not afford 10% (then 20%) community share.
-The gradual repayment of these funds from the communities to NEA is envisaged to feed into a revolving fund for further support of more CREEs in the future.
-Hence, a need of fund support was realized.
+Hence, a revolving fund was felt necessary to enable those communities who could not afford a 10% (then 20%) community share.
+The gradual repayment of these funds from the communities to the National Association of Community Electricity Users of Nepal (NACEUN)(revolving fund was previously managed by NEA, which is handed over to NACEUN presently) is envisaged to feed into a revolving fund for further support of more CREEs in the future.
+Hence, a need for fund support was realized.

 Intervention Description: Grid Extension

-CREEs, buy the electricity in bulk form NEA and later sell it to their members and mini-distribution model, with the application of tariffs per type of customer and govern by own policies as any other enterprise.
-Loans are later paid by CREEs to the fund with 3% service rate.
+CREEs, buy the electricity in bulk from NEA and later sell it to their members and mini-distribution model, with the application of tariffs per type of customer and govern by own policies as any other enterprise.
+Loans are later paid by CREEs to the fund with a 3% service rate.
 NEA later allocated the paid funds to other CREEs that request the support.
-Besides the financial support, EnDev provides technical assistance to NEA/CREP program in the elaboration of guidelines for the credit allocation and collection, as well as for monitoring and evaluation.
+Besides the financial support, EnDev provides technical assistance to NEA/CREP program & NACEUN in the elaboration of guidelines for credit allocation and collection, as well as for monitoring and evaluation.

 Role and Responsibilities under Grid Extension

-To steer the revolving fund, EnDev provides technical assistance to NEA for the operationalization of the revolving fund with the development of loan allocation and collection mechanisms, capacity building activities of CREEs and NACEUN.
-Technical trainings and admin-financial training, organizational management trainings are provided to CREEs that manage electricity distribution within the community to operate as an independent rural utility.
+To steer the revolving fund, EnDev provides technical assistance to NEA & NACEUN for the operationalization of the revolving fund with the development of loan allocation and collection mechanisms, capacity building activities of CREEs and NACEUN.
+Technical training and admin-financial training, organizational management training are provided to CREEs that manage electricity distribution within the community to operate as an independent rural utility.
 In this regard, required guidelines and manuals are also developed.

-- Communities and individual entrepreneurs are trained on the promotion of productive use of electricity.
+- Communities and individual entrepreneurs are trained on the promotion of the productive use of electricity.

-- Financial support for initial investment costs through revolving fund.
+- Financial support for initial investment costs through a revolving fund.

 - Capacity building of CREEs and institutional development of NACEUN.

-The grid extension program has played an important role to improve the access to credit for electrifying the rural population of Nepal which otherwise would never receive electricity.
+The on-grid component has played an important role to improve the access to credit for electrifying the rural population of Nepal with 59 CREEs benefitting from the revolving fund.